-If you love food why not subscribe to my newsletter, I will drop you an email every now and then, just to say hi and send you a couple of recipes think you might love, like these Salted Caramel Panna Cotta Pots.
+If you love food why not subscribe to my newsletter, I will drop you an email every now and then, just to say hi and send you a couple of recipes I think you might love, like these Salted Caramel Panna Cotta Cups.

 It isn't everyday!
 I am not that organised.
 Usually it is once a week (ish).
 And as a thank you I will send you my soup cookbook FREE.
 Full of my fav soups!